kang-cao-corgi/coj/notes.md

 - the feast of harvest
 - the Sabbath
 - Christmans
-- Good Fridat
+- Good Friday
-- resurection day
+- Resurection day
 - the Pentecost
 - the Lord's Day